 CARS.COM — The Jeep Wrangler has always been a compromise vehicle — something that had quirks you put up with as an owner because you loved the package as a whole.
 Nothing can do what a Wrangler does in terms of open-air motoring (no roof, no doors, no windshield) or off-road, go-anywhere ability.
 But if you own a current Jeep Wrangler, should you buy a new one?
 It's an expensive proposition, but is it worth the extra money?

 Yes, it is.
 There are a bunch of new features that make the 2018 Wrangler JL a better rig than the 2017 model.
 As someone who's owned one for almost three years now and who's driven the new one extensively, I've come up with a list of things that current JK owners are going to love about the new JL.

 1. Easy-Folding Windshield

 The windshield folds down simply by removing four bolts and pulling off the wipers.
 The old Jeep Wrangler JK system used to take more than an hour to do and required removing a lot of parts, including more than 24 bolts and several internal and external trim pieces.
 The new system is just four bolts and yanking the wipers before you can drive with the bugs in your teeth.
 I expect to see Jeep drivers dropping the windshield a lot more often.

 2. Improved Rear View

-Both the Freedom Top hardtop and vinyl soft top feature much wider back windows.
+Both the Freedom Top hardtop and vinyl soft top feature much wider back windows than the old JK.
 Combined with a differently shaped rearview mirror, the relocation of the hardtop's rear wiper and backseat head restraints that drop down onto the seat rather than remove entirely, the view out the back window is dramatically better.